-- The student has successfully completed fifteen (15) credit hours or more; 1. - The student has attained a minimum cumulative GPA of 3.0; and - The student has written approval of the Dean of Curriculum and Faculty Affairs and an advisor from the Student Success Center or Center Advisor.
-Student Financial Services; and - The student needs Capstone or a lab.
+- 1. The student has successfully completed fifteen (15) credit hours or more; and - 2.
+The student has attained a minimum cumulative GPA of 3.0; and - 3.
+The student has written approval of the Dean of Curriculum and Faculty Affairs and/or Associate Vice President of Academic Affairs/Dean of Health Sciences, and an advisor from the Student Success Center or Center Advisor, Student Financial Services; and - 4.
+The student needs Capstone or a lab.